Alibard/bombat-tyr/README.md

                 .putCustomStyle(mainLayoutStyle)
                 .build(getApplicationContext ());
   ```
-In case if user won't change some params user does not set up it.
+if the user doesn’t want change some params, the user shan't sets it up.
 Like:
 ```java
 final CustomStyle titleStyle = new CustomStyle.Builder(CustomStyle.Type.TITLE)
                   .setBackgroundColor(getResources().getColor(R.color.bg))